DETAILED ACTION

 Claim 3

-(Kakito discloses) The vehicle sealing material according to claim 2, in the seal lip section mounted between the front windshield and the headlamp and is in a state of elastic deformation (figure 4), a protruding position of a seal protruding end section (protruding position of 34) to which one the oblique lip section and the connecting lip section are connected is located within a predetermined range with reference to the virtual contact circle contacting the front windshield and the headlamp, respectively (note that applicant’s own seal protruding end section is located outside of an intangible reference virtual contact circle, as such this was interpreted similarly as shown in Annotated figure 4 (II) below).
+(Kakito discloses) The vehicle sealing material according to claim 2, in the seal lip section mounted between the front windshield and the headlamp and is in a state of elastic deformation (figure 4), a protruding position of a seal protruding end section (protruding position of 34) at which one of the oblique lip section and the connecting lip section are connected (Annotated figure 4 (II) below) is configured to contact each of the front windshield and the headlamp within a predetermined range (due to the new matter issue set forth above, this was interpreted as best understood by the examiner as similar to applicant’s original disclosure of the ‘virtual contact circle’ which contacts the headlamp and windshield; note that applicant’s own seal protruding end section is located outside of an intangible reference virtual contact circle, as such this was interpreted similarly as shown in Annotated figure 4 (II) below).

 PNG